 the project.
 Both the WWDC and Select Water Committee approved their

 request.
 Enabling legal documents have been executed.
-Construction has
+The design is

 RECOMMENDED LEGISLATIVE ACTION: